Payne-in-Bahrain/u2_homework_Mongoose_Planet_Builder_Pt_3/README.md

 2. **Update Planet's Detail Page:**

     - **Show Page (moviesCtrl.show):**
-        Update the planet's detail page (`show` view) to display the explorers currently associated with that planet and include the form to associate additional explorers.
+        Update the planet's detail page (`show` view) to display the explorers not currently associated with that planet and include the form to associate additional explorers.

     - **Routes (planets.js):**
         Modify the planets routes and controllers as needed to accommodate the changes.
 Ensure that the explorers are properly populated in the planet's detail page.